Bonnie and Clyde: Ambush and deaths

 By May 1934, Barrow had 16 warrants outstanding against him for multiple counts of robbery, auto theft, theft, escape, assault, and murder in four states.
 Hamer, who had begun tracking the gang on February 12, led the posse.
-He had studied the gang's movements and found that they swung in a circle skirting the edges of five mid-western states, exploiting the "state line" rule which prevented officers from pursuing a fugitive into another jurisdiction.
+He had studied the gang's movements and found that they swung in a circle skirting the edges of five midwestern states, exploiting the "state line" rule that prevented officers from pursuing a fugitive into another jurisdiction.
 Barrow was consistent in his movements, so Hamer charted his path and predicted where he would go.
 The gang's itinerary centered on family visits, and they were due to see Methvin's family in Louisiana.
 Unbeknownst to Hamer, Barrow had designated Methvin's parents' residence as a rendezvous in case they were separated.
 Methvin had become separated from the rest of the gang in Shreveport.
 Hamer's posse was composed of six men: Texas officers Hamer, Hinton, Alcorn, and B.M.
 "Maney" Gault, and Louisiana officers Henderson Jordan and Prentiss Morel Oakley.

 On May 21, the four posse members from Texas were in Shreveport when they learned that Barrow and Parker were planning to visit Ivy Methvin in Bienville Parish that evening.
 The full posse set up an ambush along Louisiana State Highway 154 south of Gibsland toward Sailes.
 Hinton recounted that the lawmen were in place by 9 pm, and waited through the whole of the next day (May 22) with no sign of the perpetrators.
 Other accounts said that the officers set up on the evening of May 22.

 At approximately 9:15 am on May 23, the posse was still concealed in the bushes and almost ready to give up when they heard a vehicle approaching at high speed.
 In their official report, they stated they had persuaded Methvin to position his truck on the shoulder of the road that morning.
 They hoped Barrow would stop to speak with him, putting his vehicle close to the posse's position in the bushes.
 The vehicle proved to be the Ford V8 with Barrow at the wheel and he slowed down as hoped.
 The six lawmen opened fire while the vehicle was still moving.
 Oakley fired first, probably before any order to do so.
 Barrow was shot in the head and died instantly from Oakley's first shot and Hinton reported hearing Parker scream.
 The officers fired about 130 rounds, emptying each of their weapons into the car.
 The two had survived several bullet wounds over the years in their confrontations with the law.
-On this day any one of several of Bonnie and Clyde's wounds could have been the cause of death.
+On this day, any of Bonnie Parker's and Clyde Barrow's wounds would have proven to be fatal.

 According to statements made by Hinton and Alcorn: